This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Which documents are commonly needed for marriage?

-Early married life comes with more paperwork than most people expect.
-You’ll typically need your marriage certificate, an updated Social Security card, a new driver’s license or state ID, and possibly an updated passport.
-You might also need to update bank accounts, beneficiaries, or insurance forms, depending on your situation.
-A clear checklist keeps this stage manageable instead of overwhelming.
+After marriage, you will typically need your marriage certificate, an updated Social Security card, a new driver's license or state ID, and a revised passport.
+You may also need to update bank accounts, beneficiary designations, insurance policies, and employer records.

 What documents are necessary when moving to a new address?

-When you move, you’ll need to update your address on your driver’s license, vehicle registration, bank accounts, utilities, insurance policies, and your voter registration.
-A checklist helps you track each update so nothing important gets lost in the shuffle.
+When moving, update your address on your driver's license, vehicle registration, bank accounts, utilities, insurance policies, and voter registration.
+A checklist helps you track each update so nothing is overlooked during the transition.

 How do I obtain copies of vital records?